grafana/k6-docs/docs/sources/v0.50.x/set-up/install-k6.md

 ---
+aliases:
+  - ../get-started/installation # docs/k6/<K6_VERSION>/get-started/installation
+  - ./installation
-title: 'Installation'
+title: 'Install k6'
 description: 'k6 has packages for Linux, Mac, and Windows.
 As alternatives, you can also using a Docker container or a standalone binary.'
-weight: 02
-weight: 02
+weight: 01
 ---

-# Installation
+# Install k6

 k6 has packages for Linux, Mac, and Windows.
 Alternatively, you can use a Docker container or a standalone binary.